DaQuan Jeffries

-DaQuan Marquel Jeffries (born August 30, 1997) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He played college basketball for the Oral Roberts Golden Eagles, the Western Texas Westerners, and the Tulsa Golden Hurricane.
+DaQuan Marquel Jeffries (born August 30, 1997) is an American professional basketball player for the Stockton Kings of the NBA G League.
+He played college basketball for the Oral Roberts Golden Eagles, the Western Texas Westerners and the Tulsa Golden Hurricane.
+He is currently married to Chantel Christie.

 College career

-Jeffries-Fernando played at Western Texas College and Oral Roberts before transferring.
-Jeffries played two seasons of college basketball at Tulsa.
+Jeffries played at Oral Roberts and Western Texas College before transferring to Tulsa, where he played two seasons of college basketball.
 As a senior, he averaged 13 points and 5.6 rebounds per game and was named to the Third-team All-American Athletic Conference.
 After the season, Jeffries took part in the Portsmouth Invitational Tournament.

 Professional career

-Originally projected as a second round pick, Jeffries- Fernando went undrafted in the 2019 NBA draft.
+Originally projected as a second-round pick, Jeffries went undrafted in the 2019 NBA draft.
 He signed with the Orlando Magic on June 21, 2019.
 Reportedly, he declined a two-way deal in order to compete for a roster spot with the team.
 On October 19, 2019, the Magic released Jeffries.